-- 14. As for the agri-environmental, forestry and early retirement programmes, the estimated budgetary expenditure (in constant 92 prices) would be of some 4000 MECU in total over a five year period. - 15.
-The Commission considers the extra costs to be well justified and that in the context of these proposals and taking into account German Unification an increase in the base of the agricultural guideline of some 1500 MECU is warranted.
+- 14. As for the agri-environmental, forestry and early retirement programmes, the estimated budgetary expenditure (at constant 1992 prices) would be of some ECU 4000 million in total over a five-year period. - 15.
+The Commission considers the extra costs to be well justified and that, in the context of these proposals and taking into account German unification, an increase in the base of the agricultural guideline of some ECU 1500 million is warranted.
 The new approach will lead to a more balanced Community agriculture conferring substantial additional benefits on producers and consumers and in harmony with the environment.
 While the principal benefits will be internal, the approach now proposed will be helpful also at the international level.